-Connector Bar
+SCH Connector Bar

 On some models of Honey Bee headers a connector bar is used to connect two sections of knife.
 The knife back is the part of the knife to which the sickle sections are bolted.
-The connector bar is installed on the underside of the knife back.
-The connector bar has eight threaded inserts installed into the bar which protrude slightly on the side that contacts the knife back.
+On units that use the SCH cutting system, the connector bar is installed on the underside of the knife back.
+The SCH connector bar has eight threaded inserts installed into the bar which protrude slightly on the side that contacts the knife back.
 The knife back is punched with holes to accommodate the sickle sections and the holes are slightly tapered from the bottom.